Freshman Urban Program (FUP)

 2014 Coordinator Application

 The FUP Coordinator positions are wonderful leadership opportunities.
-Two coordinators work with PSC staff to plan and lead the program.
+Two coordinators work with PKG Center staff to plan and lead the program.
 Coordinators must be continuing their studies at MIT in the fall semester.
 This means that rising MIT sophomores, juniors, seniors and graduate students are all eligible.

 This year we will be looking to closely align activities to the mission and spirit of FUP, and to continue improvements on past programming.
 Coordinators should be leaders that are eager to improve the program, open to making changes, and not afraid to take risks!

-Coordinators will have the support of PSC staff and approximately 10-12 upperclassman counselors who assist with student interaction and development.
+Coordinators will have the support of PKG Center staff and approximately 10-12 upperclassman counselors who assist with student interaction and development.
 Counselor applications will be accepted in February 2014.

 It is expected that FUP 2014 will be held during freshman pre-orientation, and coordinators are expected to have no other time commitments during this period, as well as the week and a half prior during which time coordinators pull together final logistics and lead counselor training.